AWegnerGitHub/awegnergithub.github.io-content/2025_07_06_fix_git_data_dirs_gitlab_18.md

 ## Introduction

 Several years ago I [set up GitLab in my home environment][1].
-I apprecate past me documenting the basic steps I took to do this, because I'll need them again at some point when I make upgrades to my home lab.
-I've documented somethings I've done (like [setting up GitLab runners][3], or dealing with [Grafana being deprecated within GitLab][4] or utilzing [GitLab to automatically backup my Obsidian notes][5]) Unfortunately, I didn't document everything.
+I appreciate past me documenting the basic steps I took to do this, because I'll need them again at some point when I make upgrades to my home lab.
+I've documented some things I've done (like [setting up GitLab runners][3], or dealing with [Grafana being deprecated within GitLab][4] or utilizing [GitLab to automatically backup my Obsidian notes][5]) Unfortunately, I didn't document everything.
 One of those things that I didn't document was changing where my repositories are stored on disk by default.

 In GitLab 17.8 (January 2025), a new deprecation warning started appearing.